hirnlego/wreath/README.md

-# wreath-looper
+# Wreath

-A peculiar looper for the Daisy platform
+A multifaceted looper for the Daisy platform.